joshuamhtsang/p4_tutorials_doraemon_2022/4_jmt_adding_custom_header_to_packet.md

 Firstly: the ethernet mac layer `hdr.ethernet.srcAddr` must now become the present switch's address i.e. whatever the incoming packet has under `hdr.ethernet.dstAddr`.

-Secondly: the outgoing packet must have the destination mac address as that contained in the macAddr to port number table.
+Secondly: the outgoing packet must have the destination mac address as that contained in the "macAddr to port number" table.

 Thirdly, the time-to-live (ttl) must be decremented.